 Cross ramming is a technique that involves pushing the construction of a vehicle back to its original shape as much as possible.
-Contrary to what the term suggests, this can not only be done with a ram, but also with a spreader or even a combi tool.
+Contrary to what the term suggests, this can not always just be done with a ram, but also with help of a spreader or even a combi tool.
 When a car is severely deformed, a ram will not always fit immediately and you must first create an opening using a spreader or combi tool.
 How do you apply cross ramming safely and effectively?

 Give the bodywork a nudge

 When I started working as a bodywork repairman 28 years ago, I carried out all kinds of repairs: from small scratches on a door to straightening a car on a chassis straightening bench in order to get it back on the road in its original shape.
 During busy times or just before the weekend, we sometimes had to carry out emergency repairs to ensure that a customer could still use their car.
 For instance, a door that no longer opened or closed properly due to the bodywork being too strongly deformed.
 We would resolve such an issue by applying pressure from the inside using a multi purpose cylinder set, to give the bodywork just that little nudge and allow our customer to continue on their way until the car could be repaired.